craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 Large Weapons cost 4 AP to Attack with.

-Sling Weapons and Pistol Weapons are inherently Small.
+Sling and Pistol Weapons are inherently Small.

-Bow Weapons, Crossbow Weapons, and Rifle Weapons are inherently Medium or Large.
+Bow, Crossbow, and Rifle Weapons are inherently Medium or Large.

 #### Range
 This is the mechanical Range of the weapon.